grafana/grafana-image-renderer/README.md

 ### Memory requirements

+Rendering images requires a lot of memory, mainly because Grafana creates browser instances in the background for the actual rendering.
-Minimum free memory recommendation is 16GB on the system doing the rendering.
+We recommend a minimum of 16GB of free memory on the system rendering images.

-Rendering images can require a lot of memory, mainly because Grafana creates browser instances in the background for the actual rendering.
-If multiple images are rendered in parallel, then the rendering has a bigger memory footprint.
-One advantage of using the remote rendering service is that the rendering will be done on the remote system, so your local system resources will not be affected by rendering.
+Rendering multiple images in parallel requires an even bigger memory footprint.
+You can use the remote rendering service in order to render images on a remote system, so your local system resources are not affected.

 ## Plugin installation

-### Using grafana-cli

-**NOTE:** Installing this plugin using grafana-cli is supported from Grafana v6.4.
+You can install the plugin using Grafana CLI (recommended way) or with Grafana Docker image.

+### Grafana CLI (recommended)

 ```bash
 grafana-cli plugins install grafana-image-renderer
 ```

-### Install in Grafana Docker image
+### Grafana Docker image

-This plugin is not compatible with the current Grafana Docker image without installing further system-level dependencies.
-We recommend setting up another Docker container for rendering and using remote rendering, see [Run in Docker](#run-in-docker) for reference.
+This plugin is not compatible with the current Grafana Docker image and requires additional system-level dependencies.
+We recommend setting up another Docker container for rendering and using remote rendering instead.
+For instruction, refer to [Run in Docker](#run-in-docker).

 If you still want to install the plugin in the Grafana docker image we provide instructions for how to build a custom Grafana image, see [Grafana Docker documentation](https://grafana.com/docs/installation/docker/#custom-image-with-grafana-image-renderer-plugin-pre-installed) for further instructions.